Reconstructing the velocity field beyond the local universe: Results

-In Figure~\ref{fig:masstest1} we consider the scenario where a large mass would be inferred to be present from the galaxy clustering, modelled by a gaussian embedded into the {\psitrue} field over several redshift slices.
-In the figure there are two panel sets that show two of the redshift slices where this false mass is most prominent.
-In the left-hand panel set ($0.135 < z \le 0.141$) there are two columns of results: the left-hand column is the reconstruction process for that slice under ordinary initial input conditions, where the {\psitrue} field has not been artificially altered.
-The right-hand column shows the reconstruction results where a fake mass has been embedded in to {\psitrue}.
-To distinguish the two we will refer to the altered prior information with a ``hat" above the observable e.g. {\psitrueh}.
-The top row shows the two {\psitrue} maps where a noticeable peak in {\psitrueh} map can be seen centred at [11,12] on the [$X,Y$] pixel plane.
-This is then propagated into the {\dphih} field where we now observe negative excess in the velocity potential extending to $\sim600$~{\kms} centred at the same pixel position (second row).
-The difference between {\dphi} and {\dphih} is perhaps more clearly shown in the third row where we plot the distributions of both [{\dphi},{\vtrue}] and [{\dphih},{\vtrue}].
-In the right-hand panel of this row we now see a skewed distribution of velocity pixels toward the upper right part of the plot compared to the {\dphi} on the left where it remains a relatively tight distribution.
+In Figure~\ref{fig:blob} we consider the scenario where a large mass would be inferred to be present from the galaxy clustering, modelled by a gaussian embedded into the {\psitrue} field over several redshift slices.
+In the left hand panel set of the figure, we show the redshift slice where this false mass is most prominent at $0.135 < z \le 0.141$ and is then propagated into the \dphi \ field (top right).
+To distinguish between the two velocity fields we will refer to the altered prior information with a ``hat" above the observable e.g. {\dphih}.
+The top map row in this panel set shows the two \dphi \ maps; we observe a negative excess in the {\dphih} velocity potential extending to $\sim1000$~{\kms} centred at [13,13] on the [$X,Y$] pixel plane (top right).
+The difference between {\dphi} and {\dphih} is perhaps more clearly shown in the bottom rows where we plot the distributions of both [{\dphi},{\vtrue}] (left) and [{\dphih},{\vtrue}] (right).
+In the right-hand panel of this row we now see a skewed distribution of velocity pixels toward the bottom left part of the plot, compared to the {\dphi} on the left where it remains a relatively tight distribution.
+Comparing their relative correlations we can see that with the added mass we observe a reduced correlation coefficient from $r$[\vtrue,\dphi]=$0.74\pm0.06$ to an $r$[\vtrue,\dphih]=$0.59\pm0.09$ corresponding to a $\Delta r= 0.15$.

-Our new {\dphih} field provides a modified {\deltav} prior term of the form
+Our new {\dphih} field provides a modified $V_\delta$ prior term of the form

-We use our usual reconstruction methodology with this prior and the standard {\pk} power spectrum (our regularisation and input parameters remain unchanged from Table~\ref{tab:params}).
-The bottom row of Figure~\ref{fig:masstest1} shows the distribution of [{\vrecf},{\vtrue}] (left) and [{\vrec},{\vtrue}] (right).
-Comparing the two distributions, we can clearly see that there is very minimal residual bias in the final reconstruction of the velocity field despite the prominent artificial velocities present in the {\dphih} field.
+We then carry out our reconstruction method, afflicted with this poor prior.
+Comparing the two distributions in the right hand panel set of Figure~\ref{fig:blob}, we can clearly see that there is very little residual bias in the final reconstruction of the velocity field despite the prominent artificial velocities present in the {\dphih} field.
+By comparing the respective correlations we now find for the case where no mass has been added $r$[\vtrue,\vrec]=0.63$\pm$0.08 and the case where the mass has been added to the \dphih field $r$[\vtrue,\vrec]=0.58$\pm$0.09 corresponding a $\Delta r= 0.05$.
+This further demonstrates how the $V_\delta$ prior term does not dominate the reconstruction; we are extracting useful corrective information from the observed velocity field.